benducke/Network-reconstruction-tools-for-GRASS-GIS/README.md

 # Installation

-*Note:* These instructions are only valid for the files in the current Release package!
+*Note:* These instructions are only valid for the files in the most current [Release](https://github.com/benducke/v.net.models/releases) package!
 Files in the code repository are under active development and installing them will most likely not result in an installation that works as expected (or at all).

 This software is a Bourne Shell script that has been tested and verified to run on Linux, Windows and macOS operating systems.